irie612/COPL-Assignment/README.md

 The program works correctly on most parts.
 Aspects that may be called deficiencies are:
-- The program is not able to correctly parse an expression with dots as part of the lambda abstractions
+- ~~The program is not able to correctly parse an expression with dots as part of the lambda abstractions~~ The program is now able to correctly parse an expression with dots.

 ______________________________________________________________________________________________________________________________________________
 ## Assignment 1